2011 Reno Air Races crash: Investigation

-The day after the crash, the National Transportation Safety Board (NTSB) began examining whether part of the empennage had come off before the crash.
+The day after the accident, the National Transportation Safety Board (NTSB) began examining whether part of the empennage had come off before the accident.
 A photograph taken just before the crash showed the airplane inverted and part of the left elevator trim tab missing.

 On October 21, 2011, NTSB investigators said that they found no readable onboard video amid the debris of the racing plane.
 However, they were still attempting to extract information from an onboard data memory card found among damaged aircraft components and other debris scattered over more than two acres following the crash, as well as hundreds of photos and dozens of videos provided by spectators.

 The NTSB thoroughly investigated the extensive modifications made to the airplane.
 The modifications had made the aircraft lighter and reduced drag but decreased stability.
 Leeward took the plane to 530 mph during the race, about 40 mph faster than he had gone previously.
-There was evidence of extreme stress on the airframe demonstrated by buckling of the fuselage aft of the wing and gaps appearing between the fuselage and the canopy during the flight (visible in high-resolution photographs taken by spectators).

-The investigation report, released in August 2012, found that the probable cause of the crash was reused single-use locknuts in the left elevator trim tab system that loosened.
+There was evidence of extreme stress on the airframe demonstrated by buckling of the fuselage aft of the wing and gaps appearing between the fuselage and the canopy during the flight (visible in high-resolution photographs taken by spectators).The investigation report, released in August 2012, found that the probable cause of the crash was reused single-use locknuts in the left elevator trim tab system that loosened.
 This led to a fatigue crack in an attachment screw and allowed the trim tab to flutter.
 This flutter caused the trim tab link assembly to fail, which led to the loss of control of the aircraft.
 Untested and undocumented modifications to the airplane contributed to the accident.
 Particularly, the right trim tab had been fixed in place.
 Had both trim tabs been operational, the loss of the left trim tab alone may not have caused the loss of control.
-When the trim tab failed, Leeward experienced 17 g, which quickly incapacitated him and likely rendered him unconscious.
+When the trim tab failed, Leeward experienced 17 g, which quickly incapacitated him and likely rendered him unconscious, making it impossible to control the craft.

 In 2012, the NTSB released seven safety recommendations to be applied to future air races.
 These included course design and layout further away from the spectators stands, pre-race inspections, airworthiness of aircraft modifications, Federal Aviation Administration guidance, pilot g-force awareness, and ramp safety.

+Dramatization

+The Cineflix television show Mayday covered the case in the second episode of season nineteen, titled "Death Race".